matzegoebel/run_WRF/README.md

 When run on a cluster, the `-q` flag allows submitting the jobs with SGE.
 Email settings for SGE can be set with the  `-m` option (set your email address in the job scripts `init_wrf.job` and `run_wrf.job` beforehand).
 To control which modules are loaded for cluster jobs, take a look at `init_wrf.job` and `run_wrf.job`.

 The package simplifies requesting job resources like virtual memory, runtime and number of CPUs.
 If the runtime or virtual memory of jobs is not specified in the config file, the program searches for simulations with an identical namelist file (except for some parameters irrelevant to the runtime per time step) and uses the runtime and virtual memory information in the respective log file.
 For this purpose, you can create short test simulations (with `-q` option) by setting a small value for `rt` and one repitition per configuration (`n_rep=1`) in your config file.
-Do not use pooling (see below) for these test runs, as, in this case, the virtual memory could be retrieved for each configuration separately.
+Do not use pooling (see below) for these test runs, as, in this case, the virtual memory could not be retrieved for each configuration separately.

 If not using SGE, the simulations are started simultaneously and run in the background, by default.
 The `-w` option allows to wait for a simulation (or pool of simulations, see below) to finish, before submitting the next.